-There are some considerations.
-The notions and results for the continuous framework are not the literal translations of their classical logic analogs, and the proofs are often more complex than the classical ones.\footnote{As an example, $NIP$ in continuous logic corresponds to Baire-1/2 functions which is strictly larger than $DBSC$ functions.
-Recall from \cite{K-Baire} that $NIP$ corresponds to $DBSC$ in classical logic.} On the other hand, not all results in classification theory of classical ($\{0,1\}$-valued) logic are established here and in fact, classification in continuous case is {\em finer}.\footnote{In continuous logic, based on the fact that function spaces $DBSC\subsetneqq B_{1/2}$, there is a classification that corresponds to subclasses between $DBSC$ and $B_{1/2}$, but in classical case $DBSC=B_{1/2}$. (cf. Section~\ref{discussion}.)}
+There are several considerations to keep in mind.
+The notions and results in the continuous framework are not literal translations of their classical logic counterparts, and the proofs are often more complex than those in the classical setting.\footnote{For example, $NIP$ in continuous logic corresponds to Baire-1/2 functions, which strictly include $DBSC$ functions.
+Recall from \cite{K-Baire} that $NIP$ corresponds to $DBSC$ in classical logic.} On the other hand, not all results from the classification theory of classical ($\{0,1\}$-valued) logic have been established here.
+In fact, classification in the continuous case is {\em finer}.\footnote{In continuous logic, based on the fact that $DBSC \subsetneqq B_{1/2}$, there exists a classification corresponding to subclasses between $DBSC$ and $B_{1/2}$.
+However, in the classical case, $DBSC = B_{1/2}$.
+(Cf. Section~\ref{discussion}.)}